Gob-Goblet/.github/profile/README.md

 > [!NOTE]
 > The story above is a work of fiction created for the Gob Goblet project. <br>
-> While it draws inspiration from real moments in computing history, the characters, events, and narrative are entirely fictional.
+> While it draws inspiration from real moments in computing history, events and narrative are entirely fictional.